How to build a website like Amazon without coding

 You can also iterate features and market your platform far more effectively with acute focus versus trying to be everything to everyone from day one.

-Overall, start with the most underserved, passionate niche around for which you can realistically build a liquid marketplace.
+Start with the most underserved, passionate niche where you can realistically build a liquid marketplace.
 Then, systematically replicate it when expanding into additional verticals down the road (more on this step later).

 Pre-validating your marketplace idea basically means checking to see if your online marketplace idea is a good one before you spend a lot of time and money building it.